 MedPay covers direct medical or surgical expenses related to injuries from a car accident.
 Everyone’s level of need for this coverage and the coverage amount will vary depending on their situation, but this could be a helpful way to cover all your bases and fill any gaps in your existing insurance coverage amount.

 If you’re shopping for auto insurance, we can help get you started.
-The Credible marketplace, which includes insurance services by Young Alfred, makes it easy to find an insurer and policy that’s right for you.
+The Credible marketplace, which includes insurance services by Credible Insurance, makes it easy to find an insurer and policy that’s right for you.